neondatabase/website/content/postgresql/tutorial-agg.md

 This is OK because the subquery is an independent computation that computes its own aggregate separately from what is happening in the outer query.

-[]()[]()Aggregates are also very useful in combination with `GROUP BY` clauses.
+es are also very useful in combination with `GROUP BY` clauses.
 For example, we can get the number of readings and the maximum low temperature observed in each city with:

 ```